 Almost any combination of the tumors and symptom complexes outlined below is possible.
 A patient with a MEN 1 gene mutation and one of the MEN 1 tumors is at risk of developing any of the other tumors later on.
 Age at onset ranges from 4 to 81 yr, but peak incidence occurs in the 20s to 40s.
 Men and women are equally affected.

-The clinical features depend on the glandular elements affected (see Table: Conditions Associated With MEN Syndromes).
+The clinical features depend on the glandular elements affected (see table Conditions Associated With Multiple Endocrine Neoplasia Syndromes).

 Hyperparathyroidism is present in ≥ 95% of patients.
 Asymptomatic hypercalcemia is the most common manifestation, but about 25% of patients have evidence of nephrolithiasis or nephrocalcinosis.
 In contrast to sporadic cases of hyperparathyroidism, diffuse hyperplasia, which is often asymmetric, is typical.

-Pancreatic islet cell tumors occur in 30 to 90% of patients.
+Pancreatic islet cell tumors (also known as pancreatic neuroendocrine tumors) occur in 30 to 90% of patients.
 Tumors are usually multicentric and sometimes synthesize several hormones.
 Multiple adenomas or diffuse islet cell hyperplasia commonly occurs; such tumors may arise from the small bowel rather than the pancreas.
 About 30% of tumors are malignant and have local or distant metastases.
 Malignant islet cell tumors due to MEN 1 syndrome often have a more benign course than do sporadically occurring malignant islet cell tumors.